 Preparing to rent

-Learn the steps involved in the rental process and what documents you’ll need for your rental application.
+Learn the six steps involved in the rental process and what documents you’ll need to complete your rental application.

 number 1

-Get familiar with your finances and your credit.
-Once you’ve determined how much you can spend on housing you can start looking with confidence.
-Don’t forget to account for upfront costs like moving and leave room in your budget for unexpected expenses.
+Once you understand what you can afford and your credit, you can start looking for housing with confidence.
+Don’t forget to account for upfront costs like moving, and leave room in your budget for unexpected expenses.

 number 2

 Write down everything you want in your ideal rental.
-Where do you want to live – the city, the suburbs or a more rural area?
-Determine the type of home you want for your lifestyle and budget – single-family home, townhome, apartment or condo?
+Where do you want to live — the city, the suburbs or a more rural area?
+What type of property do you want for your lifestyle and budget?
 How many bedrooms and bathrooms?
-Do you need a pet friendly building?
-Prioritize your list so you’re ready should you need to make trade-offs.
+Do you need a pet-friendly building?
+Prioritize your list so that you’re ready if you need to make trade-offs.

 number 3